How Laboratories and Industry Are Shaping the Future Together

 What is the European Green Deal?

-His overall goal is to make Europe the first climate-neutral continent by 2050.
-This means that net greenhouse gases can no longer be emitted — which requires profound changes in all sectors.
+The European Green Deal is the central climate protection and growth strategy of the European Union.Its overarching goal: to make Europe the first climate-neutral continent by 2050.
+This means that no net greenhouse gases will be emitted — requiring profound changes across all sectors.

 Specifically, the Green Deal includes: